facetothefate/webpack-conf-react-scripts/README.md

 npm install webpack-conf-react-scripts --save-dev
 ```

-Then Create 3 files under your project root
+Then create 3 files under your project root

 - webpack.config.common.js  // this contains config will be merged to both dev and prod config
 - webpack.config.dev.js  // this contains config will only be merged to dev config
 - webpack.config.prod.js // this contains config will only be merged to prod config

-Follow webpack instruction to add the config you need.
+Follow <a href = "https://webpack.js.org/configuration/">webpack</a> instruction to add the config you need.

-For example you need a copy plguin copy something
+For example, you need add a copy plguin to react-scripts webpack config

 ```js